blauwe-lucht/centralized-logging-with-vms-demo/README.md

 Looking at log files that includes all levels (from TRACE to CRITICAL) is a lot of work.
 Most of the time you're not interested in the lowest level of logging (until you find the proper spot to dive deeper).
-Focussing on high levels first and then dig deeper into lower levels is very easy with Kibana:
+Focussing on high levels first and then dig deeper into lower levels is very easy with OpenSearch Dashboards:

 - First add a filter that only shows warnings and errors
 - Find the timestamp or request ID that has an issue